-SCHOOL CLOSING POLICY

-ATA notifies FOX 41 Television & WHAS 840 AM radio in the event of school closing.
-A determination is made 11⁄2 hours prior to class starting time for both day or evening classes cancellation.
-A message is also posted on the www.ata.edu website.
+SCHOOL CLOSING POLICY ATA notifies FOX41 Television & WHAS 840 AM radio in the event of school closing.
+A determination is made 1 1/2 hours prior to class starting time for both day or evening class cancellation.
+A message is also posted on the ata College facebook page.